CSbyGB/pentips/digital-skills/useful-linux.md

 - `sudo reboot`
 - `hostname` should give you your newly chosen hostname

+## Debug command not found

+> Works only in bash

+This annoying message when you need something that is not installed.

+- `sudo apt install command-not-found` will install an utility that will provide information when you will get this error.
+- Alternatively you can use `apt-cache search command-name` it will tell what to install

+> *See [this thread](https://unix.stackexchange.com/questions/355023/showmount-command-not-found-how-do-i-know-what-to-install) for more info*

 ## Debug apt

 - If you get this error `The following signatures were invalid`